-Prerequisite(s): A grade of C or better in MATH 1111 and MATH 1112 or equivalent mathematics placement scores.
+Prerequisite(s): equivalent suitable mathematics placement score.

 MATH 1221 - Finite Mathematics (3-0-3)

 This course is a mathematical preparation for the understanding of various quantitative methods in modern management, information technology and social sciences.
 Topics include: sets, logic and circuits, basic combinatorics including permutations and combinations, probability and probability distributions, systems of linear equations, matrix theory, and linear programming using a geometric approach.
 Additional topics that may be included are elementary statistical distributions, Markov chains, and game theory.